September is Suicide Prevention Month

 There are a few ways to approach a suicide-related crisis:

 • Talk openly and honestly.
 Getting someone to talk out loud about their thoughts or plans could be enough to make a difference.
-Don’t be afraid to ask questions like: “Do you have a plan for how you would kill yourself?”
+Calmly ask simple and direct questions, like “Can I help you call your psychiatrist?”

 • Remove means such as guns, knives or stockpiled pills